Human Attention During Localization of Memory Bugs in C Programs: Experimental Design

 The participant's objective for each bug was to read the bug report, read the source code for the project containing the bug behavior, and find the line(s) that the participant believes are the cause of the bug.
 We did not ask the participant to actually fix the bug or run the program as our research goal is to understand the process of static bug localization.

-We curated a pool of eight bugs and we recruited 11 people.
-We present each person a maximum of six bugs to find over 1.5 to 2 hours.
-Three bugs were the same for all participants and three rotated from our pool.
-To reduce experimental variables, we conducted the study one person at a time, with each person physically present in a quiet computer laboratory setting using the same hardware and software.
+We curated a pool of eight bugs, and we recruited 21 people.
+We present each person with a maximum of eight bugs to find over 1.5 to 2 hours.
+Three bugs were the same for all participants and three to five rotated from our pool.
+To reduce experimental variables, we conducted the study one participant at a time.
+Each participant was physically present in a quiet computer laboratory setting and used the same hardware and software.
 Note that because we are primarily interested in patterns of attention, we avoided distracting participants from the computer.
 We chose a minimally-invasive design where an author of this paper was available for experimental setup at all times, but this person did not intervene or ask the participant questions in an e.g. think-aloud form.
+The scope of this paper is a quantitative analysis of the eye-tracking data.